-With the expanding perimeter companies are creating as they move more of their business into the cloud, as well the addition of work-from-home network connections, there is a greater attack surface for hackers to penetrate.
+With the expanding digital perimeter companies are creating as they move more of their business into the cloud, as well the addition of work-from-home network connections, there is a greater attack surface for hackers to penetrate.
 Focusing on these three attack surface risk reductions best practices will help security managers protect their programs.

 As the recent cyberattack on Garmin proves, malicious actors are continuing to infiltrate networks of industry leaders, gaining access to thousands of sensitive customer and employee data points.
 The detrimental effects of the breach left users of Garmin products, from large Airline companies to the individual fitness gurus, with temporarily frozen devices, not knowing when the problem would be solved.
 While the details of the Garmin breach are not yet fully known, it isn't shocking to think that their massive attack surface wasn’t completely protected from malicious actors.